hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Glad you got it working. :+1:

 [19:48:16](#l8wbleWuACyR3wPfF3CHAFsp-Jnvou7tjbmLgoKU4pw) <tinulac-leinad (Tinulac)>:
-On-key... curious thing (for me Ì†ΩÌ∏â ) a simplified code (can run with no extra dependencies) The first code works fine, the second none
+On-key... curious thing (for me üòâ ) a simplified code (can run with no extra dependencies) The first code works fine, the second none
 ```